JosselinPerret/RATP-ODTGEN/USER_MANUAL.md

 ## 🎯 Quick Start Guide

 ### What is RATP ODTGEN?
+A professional barcode verification application developed by Josselin Perret (student at CentraleSupélec) during his internship at RATP.
+The goal was to automate the manual process of recording component numbers, transforming a repetitive and time-consuming task into a fast and reliable digital system.

-A professional barcode verification system designed for RATP operations teams to quickly verify components against inventory lists using real-time scanning.
+This solution enables RATP operational teams to quickly verify components against inventory lists using real-time scanning technology.

 **🌐 Access the application:** [https://ratp-odtgen-6bclhpj7py2gyttlju3dsp.streamlit.app/](https://ratp-odtgen-6bclhpj7py2gyttlju3dsp.streamlit.app/)